akbhartomo/starwars-screening/README.md

-# CIPS Frontend

-CIPS Frontend is a base project to focus universal pattern using ReactJS as the client-side programming language
+This repository build from CRA and a little bit custom for being my own base project

 ## Requirement
 * `React` version 15 or greater